This story was originally published and last updated .

 — LlabTooFeR (@LlabTooFeR) April 25, 2020

 LlabTooFeR also linked to a benchmark reportedly performed on the phone.
 It's important to take leaked benchmarks with a grain of salt, but it supposedly shows the Desire 20 Pro with an unspecified 1.8GHz Qualcomm processor, 6GB RAM, and Android 10.
-Performance seems to be roughly on par with the Pixel 3a XL, which has a Snapdragon 670.
+Performance seems to be roughly on par with the Pixel 3a XL.

 While I still have a soft spot for HTC's hardware design, it seems unlikely that this new budget phone will be anything special, given the company's recent history with smartphones.

 HTC has announced an event for June 16.
 Our coverage has been updated with this information.